A childhood game that now seem like a precursor to meditation.

 John F. Simon, Jr. and Martha Henry talked by phone.

-Another key to feeling good: frequent exercise.
-It’s hard to feel depressed if you’re pushing yourself physically.
-Though I know this is true, I have to keep reminding myself—have to keep getting back on the wagon I so frequently fall off of.
+One key to feeling good: frequent exercise.
+It’s hard to feel depressed when you’re pushing yourself physically.
+Though I know this is true, I have to keep reminding myself—have to keep clambering back on the wagon I so frequently fall off of.

 I honestly believe a good haircut is one of the keys to mental health.
 That’s why I wanted to talk to Brad Taylor, my articulate hair stylist at Pyara Spa & Salon .